patniemeyer/enclosure/README.md

 * Base or no base:  The design incorporates a 24” x 24” base, but this can be removed off if you prefer it to sit flush on a table.
 (Home Depot has 3/4” MDF square boards that are exactly 24” on a side for about $5)  Sitting on a base allows the outside hinges to open the doors more freely.
 If you use the base you may need to secure it since it doesn’t have much horizontal support in the front and could tend to slide off.

 * Simple parts: Ideally it would use just three types of parts: straight edges, corner pieces, and hinged corner pieces.
-In practice the thin acrylic slumped a bit for the “roof”, which made it harder to close the doors and in an attempt to fix I adding some corner braces.
-This means that there are now left and right hinges for the doors.
-(Note: If you don’t care about the enclosure being air tight you don’t even need the straight pieces!)
+In practice the thin acrylic slumped a bit on the “roof”, which made it harder to close the doors and in an attempt to fix this I adding the corner braces.
+Unfotunately this means that there are now left and right hinges for the doors.
+(Note: If you don’t care about the enclosure being air tight you don’t need the straight pieces!)

 ## Printing the parts